stuniel/js-style/README.md

 ### Render

-After declaring all the properties you have to use `.render()` method to render the output.
+After declaring all the properties you have to use `.render()` method to enable the element to be rendered.

 A simple example will look like this